SyneHQ/mcp-server-duckdb/README.md

     "duckdb": {
       "command": "uvx",
       "args": [
-        "mcp-server-duckdb",
+        "duckdbmcp",
         "--db-path",
-        "~/mcp-server-duckdb/data/data.db"
+        "~/duckdbmcp/data/data.db"
       ]
     }
   }
 }
 ```

-> * Note: `~/mcp-server-duckdb/data/data.db` should be replaced with the actual path to the DuckDB database file.
+> * Note: `~/duckdbmcp/data/data.db` should be replaced with the actual path to the DuckDB database file.

 ## Development